 - A. It is the county's policy to create career opportunities for its employees when possible.
-However, other applicants who posses qualifications equal to those of the current employee may also be considered for a position. - B. Before any commitment is made to an applicant, except for those applying for SHRA positions:

-- 1. The department head shall forward the completed application form for the top three candidates, a recommendation concerning the salary to be paid, and the reasons for selecting the particular applicant over others to the County Manager.
-The Health Director, Social Services Director, Sheriff, and Register of Deeds shall have authority over appointments in their respective departments. - 2.
-The County Manager shall, however, determine the class and starting salary of all employees, including SHRA employees. - 3.
-If the duties of the position include operating county-owned or county-insured vehicles, the department head will conduct a review of the driving record of the person to be hired.
+However, other applicants who possess qualifications equal to those of the current employee may also be considered for a position. - B. Before any commitment is made to an applicant: - The department head shall forward the name of the chosen candidate, a recommendation concerning the salary to be paid, and the reasons for selecting the applicant over others to Human Resources.
+The Health Director, Social Services Director, Sheriff, and Register of Deeds shall have authority over appointments in their respective departments. - The County Manager shall, however, determine the class and starting salary of all employees including employees of the Sheriff and Register of Deeds. - 3.
+If the duties of the position include operating county-owned or county-insured vehicles, Human Resources will conduct a review of the driving record of the person to be hired.
 This record will become part of the employee's personnel file. - 4.
-Employees, except those for the Sheriff's Office and Emergency Operations Center, hired after August 15, 2011 shall be subject to a pre-criminal history screening. - C. Before any applicant begins work, the Personnel Action Form, the application for employment, test score sheets (when applicable), and any additional supporting documents, including a candidate's qualification certification form (for positions subject to the State Human Resources Act), shall be reviewed by the Human Resources Director.
-The Human Resources Director will be responsible for processing the Personnel Action Form and distributing it to the effected parties, including the Finance Office. - D. The Board of Commissioners must approve the appointment by the Sheriff or Register of Deeds of a relative by blood, by marriage, of nearer kinship than first cousin, or of a person who has been convicted of a crime involving moral turpitude.
+Employees, except those for the Sheriff's Office and Emergency Operations Center, hired after August 15, 2011, shall be subject to a pre-employment criminal history screening. - C. Before any applicant begins work, the Personnel Action Form, interview materials, test score sheets (when applicable), and any additional supporting documents shall be reviewed by the Human Resources Director.
+Human Resources will be responsible for processing the

+- Personnel Action Form and distributing it to the effected parties, including the Finance Office - D. The Board of Commissioners must approve the appointment by the Sheriff or Register of Deeds of a relative by blood, by marriage, of nearer kinship than first cousin, or of a person who has been convicted of a crime involving moral turpitude.